Pronounced: sigh-co-sex-u-al dis-funk-shon

 Symptoms for women include:

 Your doctor will ask about your symptoms, your medical history, and your sexual history.
-Your doctor will also perform a physical exam.
+A physical exam will be done.
 Make sure to tell your doctor about all the medications you are currently taking.
 Your doctor may also ask questions about your partner.

 If your doctor does not find anything significant from the examination or these tests, your doctor may refer you to a psychologist or psychiatrist.